Diabetes and the Use of Insulin Pumps

-Current models of insulin pumps are the size of small cell phones or pagers, are powered by AA or AAA batteries and use only rapid-acting insulin (aspart, lispro, or glulisine) or U-500 regular insulin.
+Current models of insulin pumps are the size of small cell phones or pagers, are powered by AA or AAA batteries or can be recharged through a micro-USB (T-slim pump).
+Pumps use only rapid-acting insulin (aspart, lispro, or glulisine) or U-500 regular insulin.
 For most rapid-acting insulin, most insulin activity occurs within the first 3 hours after injection.

 Most models use a large syringe- like cartridge or reservoir to hold several days' worth of insulin